 Tuckaway Shores Condominiums is located in Franklin, Wisconsin, 53132, between Forest Hill Avenue and Puetz Road, just west of 76th Street.
 There are 155 units, located in 25 different buildings, called “Piers”.
 A private 9 acre man-made lake with two islands is central to the property.
 The large island has a sandy beach area, and a gazebo for private parties.
 The private lake is great for swimming, fishing, or just relaxing.
 Only non-powered watercraft are allowed on the lake.
 All but 9 of the Piers are located around the shoreline, and have a beautiful lake view.
 The condominium units vary in style, and square footage ranges from 1208 sq. ft. to 1790 sq. ft.

-ANNUAL MEETING: The Homeowners Annual Meeting will be held Tuesday, October 21, 2014.
-Time and location to be determined.
+ANNUAL MEETING: The Homeowners Annual Meeting will be held Tuesday, October 21, 2014, at 7:00 PM at Franklin City Hall Community Room, 9229 W Loomis Rd., Franklin, WI 53132.
+Doors open at 6:30 PM for registration.
 Please mark your calendars and plan on attending!
 Two Board of Director positions will be voted on.
+If you cannot attend, please return your signed proxy to Prospect Management, a Board member, or your proxy representative that will be attending the meeting.

 RECYCLE CARTS: All Tuckaway Shores units, except Pier 4 units, have received new 48 gallon recycle cart from John’s Disposal.
 The small blue containers will no longer be used for recycling.
 Homeowners may request the larger 96 gallon cart from the City and exchange it for 48 gallon cart.
 Recycle carts must be kept inside garage area, and placed near the curb per the City’s guidelines for pick-up.
 Pier 4 recycle containers will remain located near the Pier 4 dumpster.